 The slang word for bus is bondi.
-However, the Porteños also call the busses colectivos… Confused?
+However, the Porteños also call the buses colectivos… Confused?
 Me too!

-People always makes a line for the bus.
-Even when there are more than one bus line running from the same stop, sometimes there is still just one line… Or at least it seems like this for me.
+People always make a line for the bus.
+Even when there is more than one bus line running from the same stop, sometimes there is still just one line… Or at least it seems like this for me.

 Even though there are signs in the busses not to tell the driver the price of your ticket but your destination, almost everybody does the former.

-When the red light on the pedestrian cross is blinking it means that it is the last minutes for crossing.
-Some pedestrian cross even has a numerical count downs!
+When the red light on the pedestrian cross is blinking it means that it is the last minutes for crossing the street.
+Some pedestrian cross even has numerical count downs!
 So basically it is just for you to hurry up!

 … However, not all pedestrian crosses have lightning.
-So sometimes it is just to take a chance and hope there isn’t coming cars (or take a look at the opposite pointing lights)…
+So sometimes it is just to take a chance and hope that there aren’t coming cars (or take a look at the opposite pointing lights)…

 … Maybe for that reason, the Porteños cross the streets like crazy no matter if it is a green light or red light or if there are coming cars.

-Most streets are only one direction… Okay, might just be my Northern European heritage who isn’t used to this!
-But it is quiet confused when I try to bike around the city and I suddenly can’t go down a road because it is only one direction.
+Most streets are only one direction… Okay, it might just be my Northern European heritage who isn’t used to this!
+But it is quite confusing when I try to bike around the city and I suddenly can’t go down a road because it is only one direction.